gorzynsk/playWith-web888-ft8-logs/README.md

 & ~
 ```

-The config will send rsyslog output to 2 Ip address .10 and .20.
-The second IP is just to show,
-that you can log to multiple IP address.
-For my project port 5140 is mandatory.
+This configuration sends logs to two IP addresses: 10.10.10.10:5140 and 10.10.10.20:514.
+The second IP is simply for demonstration, showing that multiple IPs can be used.
+For my project, port 5140 is mandatory.

-But you can create own vizualization with grafana using syslog and geo vizualization.
-I prefere to use UDP, since it has no side effects when target device is down.
+You can create custom visualizations with Grafana using syslog data and geo-location visualization.
+I prefer using UDP since it doesn't cause issues when the target device is offline.

 Restart the service once configured:

 ```
 /etc/init.d/rsyslog restart
 ```

-## Install app
+## Installing the Application

-For processing we asume that all the data and system time in UTC.
-Just last 1800sec of data will be displayed.
+The system assumes that all data and system time are in UTC.
+Only the last 1800 seconds (30 minutes) of data will be displayed.

+To install, run the following commands:
 ```
 chmod +rx ./install.sh
 ./install.sh